SongNotes Volumes 1-3

 While you’re away

 The Scottish Songs were written for the birthday of Nicholas Russell, and old friend from our sojourn in Glasgow, when my wife sang with the Scottish Opera.
 This project gave me the opportunity to make the acquaintance of several superb poets from Scotland.
-Pronunciation for Langsyne, When Life Was Bonnie can benefit from consultation with a Scot.
-Since all the poets (except Alexander Anderson) were very much with us at the time, I'll let them speak for themselves.
+Since all of them (except Alexander Anderson) were very much with us, I’ll let them speak for themselves.

 Spell of the Bridge